saidvandeklundert/saidvandeklundert.github.io/_posts/pyez_post.md

     return network_ospf_dict
 ```

-You simply feed the function a username, a password and a list of nodes to run `jun_ospf_neighbor_extensive` against every device in the list and store the returned information in a dictionary called `network_ospf_dict`.
+This function takes in a username, password and a list (of hosts).
+It starts by instatiating a dictionary called `network_ospf_dict`.
+After that, it will iterate the list of hosts.
+For every host in the list, it will run `jun_ospf_neighbor_extensive`.
+The returned output is stored in the `network_ospf_dict` which is returned in the end.

-The entire script now looks like this:
+Let's clean up all references to `etree`, add the new function and change the `main`.
+We now have the following script:

 ```python
 from jnpr.junos import Device